 Google Product Category –

 From a list of over 6000 categories, your product would surely fall under one.
-Google Product Taxonomy is a must for all shopping ad user, keep a copy of it downloaded for reference.
+Google Product Category is a must for all shopping ad user, keep a copy of it downloaded for reference.

 - As each product can only fall under one category, I suggest you pick it very carefully.
 For Nike shoes Google Product Category: Apparel & Accessories > Shoes would be apt and for shoelaces for the same, Product Category: Apparel & Accessories > Shoe Accessories > Shoelaces is what you pick.